Norwex offers regular folks an “opportunity” to earn money selling their range of eco-friendly products at “home parties”.

-Norwex is best known for their innovative and environmentally friendly cleaning products.
+Norwex is best known for its innovative and environmentally friendly cleaning products.

 For example, the EnviroCloth which cleans surfaces (wet or dry) without the need to use harsh cleaning chemicals.
 Simply dampen the cloth with water and start wiping to achieve a clean and 99% bacteria free surface.

 And you can use these cloths in the kitchen or bathroom, on floors and glass.
 Pretty much anywhere you would use a regular cloth or mop to clean a surface.

 Another unique aspect of these Microfiber towels is what Norwex has dubbed “BacLock”.